 KentMusic offers experienced string players the opportunity to spend six days intensively studying major works from the string quartet repertoire.
 Participants receive high-level coaching from world-class performing musicians, attend lectures and concerts by the faculty artists and have ample time for informal quartet readings and socializing.
 Phone: 617-308-4897 Website: KentMusic 2017

 Colgate Writers' Conference

-Our senior staff is here to talk with you about writing and the writing life, and to work with you on your fiction, poetry, novel, or memoir.
+Our senior staff is here to talk with you about writing and the writing life, and to work with you on your creative nonfiction, poetry, novel, or short fiction.
 Whether you are a veteran writer or a novice, we offer a range of consultations, workshops, craft talks, panel discussions, readings, and informal conversations that will sustain your long-range efforts or help you get started.